zelshahawy/fairydb/README.md

 extensions Rust and CodeLLDB on Ubuntu has gotten debugging working on a set up.
 We included the launch.json for running tests in a package.

-### Alternative ways of debugging programs

-You are already familiar with printing the values of variables in your programs in order to understand program behavior and detect problems, i.e., in order to debug your programs.
-Rust has its own println!() macro (and Crusty uses a logging library).
-Rust also has a dbg!() macro in its standard library, which will simply format the argument so its printable along with the line where it's found.
-A real debugger will give you much more information, presented better, and in context, so it's a much more powerful way of debugging programs, and the recommended way.
-However, in some instances, the macros above may come in handy, especially as Rust's debuggers support matures.